 Of course, the ultimate decision is one of personal preference.
 My goal here was to point out a rough idea of what is possible and/or recommended.
 For me, I would always err on the side of "too big."
 My opinion is that a 42-inch TV is too small for most rooms.
 That's not to say I think everyone should get a 102-inch screen, but the reality is a 42-inch flat panel is not really appreciably larger than the 36-inch CRTs of the old days (different aspect ratios notwithstanding).
-With 50-inch TVs available well under $1,000, that's where I'd look at first if I were shopping for a TV.
+With great 50-inch TVs available for $500, that's where I'd look at first if I were shopping for a TV.

 But like I said, that's me.
 What made you decide to get the TV size you bought?

 Got a question for Geoff?
 First, check out all the other articles he's written on topics like HDMI cables, LED LCD vs. plasma, Active vs Passive 3D, and more.
 Still have a question?
 Send him an e-mail!
 He won't tell you which TV to buy, but he might use your letter in a future article.
 You can also send him a message on Twitter @TechWriterGeoff or Google+.